JeffAMcGee/www/content/requests-prefetch.md

 Category: Tips
 Date: 2013-04-11

 Requests is a great library for making HTTP requests.
-Requests made a slight change to its streaming API, so the old code results in this error message:
+We're using it quite a bit in Infolab to talk to Twitter.
+Right before they released version 1.0, Requests made a slight change to its streaming API, so the old code results in this error message:

     Traceback (most recent call last):
       File "crawl.py", line 56, in <module>